timbru31/SilkSpawners/README.md

 # PIG (90) is Minecraft default (put NAMES or IDs here!)
 defaultCreature: 90

-# How far is the spawner reachable with your crosshair
+# How far is the spawner reachable with your crosshair (disable with -1)
 spawnerCommandReachDistance: 6

 # Minimum silk touch level [can be changed via other plugins to a higher value]